Thia-AI/Auto-AI/README.md

 <br />
 <br />

-Thia will be the hub to train, serve, and monitor your ML models.
-Our ML Engine runs on **YOUR** computer _(and of your remote linux machines in the future)_ so **YOU** are in control of your own private data.
+The ML Engine runs on **YOUR** GPU so **YOU** are in control of your own private data.
 The only time the app communicates with our servers will be for [Authn and Authz](https://www.cloudflare.com/en-ca/learning/access-management/authn-vs-authz/ 'Learn about the difference'), everything else will be packaged in the installer.

 ![yes](./doc/images/how_thia_works.png)